ComPWA/PWA-pages/docs/software/git/github.md

 Once you think your contribution is finished and can be merged into the main
 repository:

-- Make sure your the latest commits from the `upstream/master` are rebased onto your new branch and pushed to your fork
+- Make sure your the latest commits from the `upstream/main` are rebased onto your new branch and pushed to your fork
 - Log into GitHub with your account and create a PR.
-This is a request to merge the changes in your fork branch with the `master` branch of the pycompwa or ComPWA repository.
+This is a request to merge the changes in your fork branch with the `main` branch of the pycompwa or ComPWA repository.
 - While the PR is open, commits pushed to the fork branch behind your PR will immediately appear in the PR.

 ## Commit conventions

-- In the master branch, it should be possible to compile and test the framework **in each commit**.
+- In the main branch, it should be possible to compile and test the framework **in each commit**.
 In your own topic branches, it is recommended to commit frequently (WIP keyword), but
   [squash those commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)